nwdigitalradio/n7nix/xastir/README.md

   * Select maps to use: Map -> Map Chooser -> Online/OSM_tiled_mapnik.geo
     * Apply, OK, should see "Loading Weather Alert Maps"
-    * Zoom map to location, are Lat/Long correct
+    * Zoom map to location, are Lat/Long correct?
   * Plug in USB GPS

 ##### Configure interfaces